Computer Hardware, Electronics, Hardware, Monitor, Screen, Face, Head, Person

 Schools and groups of thinkers

-These AI chatbots bring together diverse thinkers linked to Geneva, diplomacy, writing, and shared Islamic cultural traditions, combining their insights to answer your questions.
+These AI Chatbots bring together diverse thinkers linked to Geneva, diplomacy, writing, and shared Islamic cultural traditions, combining their insights to answer your questions.

 Art, Painting, Face, Head, Person, Photography, Portrait, Voltaire, Jean-Jacques Rousseau, Valentin Haüy

-EspriTech de Geneve AI assistant is based on the opus of philosophers, thinkers, and scientists who were born or lived in Geneva: Calvin, Votalire, Shelly, Borges, De Saussure, Rousseau, and Bonnet.
+The EspriTech de Geneve AI assistant is based on the opus of philosophers, thinkers, and scientists who were born or lived in Geneva: Calvin, Votalire, Shelly, Borges, De Saussure, Rousseau, and Bonnet.

 Based on their work, you can consult a wide range of issues and perspectives related to creativity, innovation, and ethical technology, and you can also submit questions to Diplo’s experts.